I recently planned out all of our trips through November 2015. Crazy, I know, but it is just part of the sickness.

 Why Las Vegas and West Coast?

 I’m going to be honest here.
 Part of the reason we chose Las Vegas was the fact that I have more than 300,000 myVEGAS points to burn.
-If you’ve never played myVEGAS rewards, it is a time-wasting Facebook game that rewards you with points you can redeem in Las Vegas.
+If you’ve never played myVEGAS rewards, it is a time-wasting Facebook game that rewards you with points for things you can do in Las Vegas.
 As it stands now, I have enough points to pay for almost all of our meals for three days, and not just in undesirable places either.
 Our plan is to eat Subway for a few meals and enjoy the rest at the Luxor, Excalibur, and the Monte Carlo buffets.
 I love me a good salad bar.

 Obviously, it doesn’t make sense to travel across the country for free food, right?
 The other reason we chose Las Vegas is because hotel prices were crazy cheap the week we have off.
 After some deliberation, we chose to stay at the Flamingo for only $41 per night.
 Even better, I paid for our three nights with $200 in Expedia credit they gave me when I called and complained one day.
 I just had to pay the taxes, which were around $25 total.